Wakoma/docs/docs/services/archivebox/archivebox.md

 https://archivebox.io/

+## Summary

 ArchiveBox is a powerful, self-hosted internet archiving solution to collect, save, and view sites you want to preserve offline.

+## Why is this useful for offline or underserved communities?

+Users can save content of their choice locally, which can still be accessed when the internet goes down.

 ## Basic Info